rogelioolarte/auth-alpaca/README.md

 npm run start
 ```

-  - Default port for the multiple-auth-ui is 4200.
+  - Default port for the auth-alpaca-ui is 4200.
 If you want to change the port, update the port in the angular.json file.
-On the following path: _multiple-auth-ui -> architect -> serve_ add this:
+On the following path: _auth-alpaca-ui -> architect -> serve_ add this:

 ```
 "options": {